Best Vanguard keybinds and settings for mouse & keyboard

-Many Call of Duty players prefer the precision that keyboard and mouse offers, so here are the best keybinds for Vanguard, and how to use them on Xbox and PlayStation.
+Many Call of Duty players prefer the precision that playing on keyboard and mouse offers, but it’s not just PC players that can take advantage.
+Here are the best keybinds for Vanguard, and how to use a mouse and keyboard on Xbox and PlayStation.

 Still, keyboard and mouse is a great way to play Call of Duty: Vanguard, offering the precision of aiming with your whole arm and a full keyboard of buttons at your disposal.
 Plus, you can use KBM on your Xbox and PlayStation too.

-Here are the best keybinds for Call of Duty: Vanguard, and how to play on Xbox and PlayStation with a keyboard and mouse.
+Here are the best keybinds for Call of Duty: Vanguard Season 2 Reloaded, and how to play on Xbox and PlayStation with a keyboard and mouse.

 - Best Call of Duty: Vanguard mouse settings

 - How to play Vanguard with a keyboard and mouse on PlayStation & Xbox